Title: Thirteen Reasons Why

 “Because what if I got to know you and you turned out to be just like what they said?
 What if you weren’t the person I hoped you were?”
 (Asher 207)

-Guest review contributed by Incessantbookworm.
+This guest review was contributed by Incessantbookworm.
 Jersey-born, history major, and tea obsessed–all adjectives about this blogger.
 She has a love affair with reading and lets that shine through her book reviews.